The Peninsula arrives in London with the aplomb of a Hong Kong house that knows no half-measures.

 Restaurants, bar, service

-Brooklands, Claude Bosi's gastronomic table (three Michelin stars at Bibendum), offers a modern British menu, Cornwall lobster, Scottish game, cellar of 3 000 references.
+Brooklands, the gastronomic table of Claude Bosi (three Michelin stars at Bibendum), offers a modern British menu, Cornish lobster, Scottish game, cellar of 3 000 references.
 Canton Blue serves classic Cantonese cuisine, steamed dim sum, lacquered duck carved in the dining room.
 The Lobby for afternoon tea, Brooklands Bar for signature cocktails.
 Book Brooklands three weeks ahead at weekends.

 Highlights